LilacDogoo/blender_import_n64_wrl/README.md

   <li>Done
 </ol>

+<h3>For Ripping Large Scenes</h3>
+<p>You will probably need to do many rips to get an entire level out of a game.
+I have simplified the process by putting each Dump into a seperate Collection.
+(Right click collection and Select all to move the whole collection easily.)
+<p>I have come across geometry that is far from the camera get scaled down.
+My solution is to delete all the oddly scaled geometry and do another rip.
+This time with the camera closer to your subject.
+(You can scale it manually if you wish but it is quite tedious.)
+<p>While working with the same game: You do not need to delete anything in the VRML folder between rips.
+The add-on will locate only what it needs and reuse assets where possible.

 <h2>Known Issue</h2>
 Alpha transparency is somewhat implemented but not perfect.<br>
 There was not enough data in the "Nemu64 Graphics" dump to be able to determine how to correctly handle alpha for each object.
 I did the best I could.
 Sadly, that meant I had to make the plugin a lot slower.<i>All Alpha files get scanned one by one.
 If they are completly black then I assumed that there is no alpha.</i><br>